 Employment Law Update: Examining Critical Issues with FMLA, HIPPA, COBRA, ADA and More

-Employment law issues affect virtually every business, governmental entity, and not-for-profit organizations.
-This update examines employer liability for discrimination of all types, including disability discrimination and violations of the Americans with Disabilities Act (ADA); wage and hour laws; the Family Medical Leave Act (FMLA); Health Insurance Portability and Accountability Act (HIPAA) and expensive lessons learned for simple Consolidated Omnibus Budget Reconciliation Act (COBRA) violations.
-During the webcast, we will also discuss noncompete covenants and pitfalls for employers approached by employees of competitors; and how nondisclosure and nonsolicitation agreements can provide many of the protections - without some of the downsides - of noncompetes.
-Cases illustrating common ways employers violate the various employment laws are highlighted.
-This webcast includes a 50-state survey of noncompete agreements, which addresses the various state's position on enforceability, restrictions and scope, standards, consideration and judicial revisions of noncompetes.
+We'll sort through the complexities.
+Employment law issues impact nearly all businesses, governmental entities and not-for-profit organizations.
+This update examines employer liability for discrimination of all types, including: Disability discrimination and violations of the Americans with Disabilities Act (ADA) Wage and hour laws Family Medical Leave Act (FMLA) Health Insurance Portability and Accountability Act (HIPAA) Expensive lessons learned for simple Consolidated Omnibus Budget Reconciliation Act (COBRA) violations We'll also cover noncompete covenants and pitfalls for employers approached by employees of competitors.
+You'll learn how nondisclosure and nonsolicitation agreements can provide many of the protections - without some of the downsides - of noncompetes.
+We'll explore cases that show common ways employers violate employment laws.
+This webcast includes a 50-state survey of noncompete agreements, which addresses the various states' positions on enforceability, restrictions and scope, standards, consideration and judicial revisions of noncompetes.

 Employee and non-employee ADA claims and trends

-Effective employer responses to overtime claims and classification issues
+Effective employer responses to overtime claims, classification issues and rest breaks

 Common provisions that can result in a noncompete being unenforceable